 Data centre demand sees NextDC raising AU$120m for two new data centres

-NextDC is entering another capital raising round this time seeking AU$120 million, as it gears up to build two new data centre facilities in Brisbane and Melbourne.
+NextDC is entering another capital raising round this time seeking AU$120 million, as it gears up to build two new data center facilities in Brisbane and Melbourne.

-NextDC says it also has advanced discussions in relation to further large customer opportunities across its existing data centre footprint.
+NextDC says it also has advanced discussions in relation to further large customer opportunities across its existing data center footprint.

 Craig Scroggie, NextDC chief executive officer, says both B1 and M1 have proven to be ‘highly successful facilities' in a relatively short period of time.